Joe Gacy: The Wyatt Sicks (2024–2026)

 Gacy made his main roster debut on the June 17, 2024, episode of Raw as member of The Wyatt Sicks.
 Gacy would sport a pig mask, resembling Huskus the Pig Boy from Bray Wyatt's "Firefly Funhouse".
 On the August 5 episode of Raw, Gacy teamed with stablemates Dexter Lumis and Erick Rowan to defeat American Made (Chad Gable and the Creed Brothers).
 On the September 9 episode of Raw, the Wyatt Sicks defeated American Made in a Street Fight, ending their feud.

 The Wyatt Sicks' next feud was against The Miz and The Final Testament, facing each other on the December 9 episode of Raw, where the Wyatt Sicks suffered their first loss as a stable in an eight-man tag team match.
 The stable was drafted to the SmackDown brand, but didn't appear on television due to an injury to leader Uncle Howdy.
 The stable returned to television on the May 23 episode of SmackDown, attacking WWE Tag Team Champions the Street Profits, Fraxiom and DIY.
 On the July 11 episode of SmackDown, Gacy and Lumis defeated The Street Profits to win the WWE Tag Team Championship, marking Gacy's first championship in WWE.
 On night two of SummerSlam on August 3, Gacy and Lumis defended the titles in a six-pack tables, ladders, and chairs match against the Street Profits, DIY, Fraxiom, the Motor City Machine Guns, and Andrade and Rey Fénix, where they retained.
+On the January 23, 2026 episode of SmackDown, Lumis and Gacy lost the WWE Tag Team Championship to Solo Sikoa and Tama Tonga of The MFT.
+On April 24, Gacy and the rest of the members of the Wyatt Sicks were released by WWE.

+Return to independent circuit (2026–present)

+Ruby made his return to the independent wrestling scene on July 24, 2026 at Wrestling Revolver's Silence of The Slams, where he performed under the name Joseph Sawyer and defeated Rich Swann.
+The following day at Atomic Legacy Wrestling (ALW)'s event Star Spangled Slammer, Sawyer teamed with Samuel Shaw (formerly Dexter Lumis in WWE) to defeat Martin Stone and Ripper Zbyszko to become the number one contenders for the ALW Tag Team Championship.
+On August 7 at an Xcite Wrestling event, Sawyer defeated Anthony Gangone to capture the Xcite Wrestling Heavyweight Championship.
+On August 16 at GCW Homecoming Weekend: Night 1, Sawyer defeated Atticus Cogar to win the GCW World Championship.

+Total Nonstop Action Wrestling (2026–present)

+On September 24, 2026, episode of Thursday Night Impact!, Sawyer made his Total Nonstop Action Wrestling (TNA) debut alongside Samuel Shaw as the tag team Syx, attacking the Hardys (Jeff Hardy and Matt Hardy) and revealing themselves as the perpetrators behind the mysterious attacks in the previous weeks.

+Personal life

+On October 13, 2019, Ruby married his girlfriend Aimee Benozich.

 Championships and accomplishments

-Gacy is the current WWE Tag Team Champion (with Dexter Lumis (right)).
+Gacy is a one-time GCW World Champion.